-1) When the foundation is “pinned,” it means steel rods are driven into the ground next to the wall around the perimeter of the home until “refusal” at solid rock, then a bracket several feet long is attached to the rod and fitted under the foundation and tightened, to provide support.
-The pinning can only fail if the rock under the pin fails.
+- The foundation is “pinned,” which means that steel rods are driven into the ground next to the wall around the perimeter of the home until “refusal” at solid rock, then a bracket several feet long is attached to the rod and fitted under the foundation (as shown below) and tightened, to provide support.

 But how possible is it, really?
 We asked Michael Driscoll, a structural engineer that specifies 300 or more foundation repairs a year, and he could only think of one repair that had further problems.
 It was for a homeowner that dismissed the contractor before the work was complete.
 But an engineer cannot predict with certainty that the house will not have problems in the future if the underlying condition that caused the original settlement progresses further.

 So it’s important to verify that all the work specified in the engineering report was really done.
 Pinning without grouting under the slab, for example, can lead to problems later.
 And there was a re-collapse of a sinkhole under a repaired home in 2017 near Tampa, Florida, for exactly that reason.
 Although the engineer recommended grouting, which is the only way to actually fix the ground under a home, the homeowners decided to only have pins installed.
 This stabilized the house, but did not fix the underlying problem, and the expanding sinkhole eventually overhelmed the pins.
 Plus, the second time around it took down a neighbor's home too.